NexusSandbox/inevitable/README.md

-# quarut
+# Inevitable
-Constructor of block and table text
+Constructor of block and table text.